 Step 2: Make the dough

-In the bowl of a stand mixer, combine the sponge with more flour, water, and salt.
+In the bowl of a stand mixer, combine the sponge with more flour, water, salt, and yeast.
 Mix it with the dough hook until the dough no longer sticks to the sides of the bowl.

 The dough will be very soft and batter-like.
 This is normal for ciabatta.